veerkaransingh/matlab-neural-network/README.md

 **Objective**:
 To implement the understanding of Neural Networks for binary class classification and multi-class classification and experimenting with different number of neurons in the hidden layer and understand its effects.
-Methodology: Using the file Final Project.pdf, we thoroughly understood the instructions on how to do the assignment and understand the concepts related to neural networks in a more efficient manner.
+Methodology: Using the file Final Project.pdf, we thoroughly understood the instructions on how to do the assignment and understand the concepts related to neural networks in a more efficient manner..

 **Data Files**:
 lab3cardata.mat is the file which provides us data set which consists of 6 features to identify the acceptable rating of car to mark it out if it is ‘fit to drive’ or not.